hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 ## The Owners Team

-Every organization has a team named `owners`, whose members have special permissions.
+Every organization has a team named "owners", whose members have special permissions.
 In Terraform Cloud's documentation and UI, members of the owners team are sometimes called organization owners.

 An organization's creator is the first member of its owners team; other members can be added or removed in the same way as other teams.
 Unlike other teams, the owners team can't be deleted and can't be empty; if there is only one member, you must add another before removing the current member.